HL7/davinci-ecdx/input/pagecontent/direct-query.md

 #### Example of *Signed* Direct Query Response

-The following example shows [Scenario 1](#example-transactions) response with a signature attached.
-See [Signatures] page for complete worked example on how the signature was created.
+This example is the same as Scenario 1 above except that it also includes a digital signature.
+See the [Signatures] page for complete worked example on how the signature was created.

+**Preconditions and Assumptions:**
+- In addition to the Scenario 1 assumptions above, Payer A pre-negotiated with Provider B that digital signatures are required for direct query responses.

 `GET [base]/Condition?patient=[reference]&clinical-status=active,recurrance,remission`